danlucas/gdi-angular-intro/outline-detail.md

     * Great making sites fast (some say "responsive" but that's confusing with "responsive design")
     * Need a dynamic website
     * Personally like it for organization

-## Intro to the app we'll make in class

 ## Bootstrapping
 - adding the script tag